Consolidator Types

 method or with data from a history request.

-# Example 1: Update the consolidator with data from the Slice object def OnData(self, slice: Slice) -> None: if self.symbol in slice: self.consolidator.Update(slice[self.symbol]) # Example 2: Update the consolidator with data from a history request history = self.History[<dataType>](self.symbol, 30, Resolution.Daily) for data in history: self.consolidator.Update(data)
+# Example 1: Update the consolidator with data from the Slice object def on_data(self, slice: Slice) -> None: if self._symbol in slice: self._consolidator.update(slice[self._symbol]) # Example 2: Update the consolidator with data from a history request history = self.history[<dataType>](self._symbol, 30, Resolution.DAILY) for data in history: self._consolidator.update(data)

 // Example 1: Update the consolidator with data from the Slice object public override void OnData(Slice slice) { if slice.ContainsKey(_symbol) { _consolidator.Update(slice[_symbol]); } } // Example 2: Update the consolidator with data from a history request var history = History<<dataType>>(_symbol, 30, Resolution.Daily); foreach (var data in history) { _consolidator.Update(data); }